What is Sin, and Why Does an Accurate Definition Matter in Understanding Mental Health Conditions?

 Does Only the Spirit of the Law Matter and Not the Letter of the Law?

 Some have made the argument that it’s only the heart that matters (what they mean by this is the motive of the person) and whether they keep the letter of the law – whether they do the exact actions depicted in the 10 commandments – isn’t important.
 It’s common for people to say “Yes, maybe I told a lie, but God knows my heart; He knows I did it for a good reason”, and to believe that it wasn’t really sin for them because their heart was in the right place, or because God understands their predicament and unique situation.
-Perhaps they were in a really bad situation that was causing them a lot of pain.
-Lying would get them out of the bad situation.
-God doesn’t want them to be in pain, thus they conclude that God will make allowance for their lie, and He won’t count it is sin.
+I've seen people refer to the story at the time of Moses of the Hebrew mid-wives who lied to Pharoah and said the reason they didn't kill the Hebrew boys he commanded them to kill was because Hebrew woman are vigorous and strong and give birth before the mid-wives arrived.
+This was of course untrue.
+The Bible says God was pleased with the mid-wives and blessed them.
+Some have concluded God was pleased with their lying.
+But no where in the scriptures does it ever say God is pleased with lying, and that He can change His law to make lying not a sin.
+It is always a sin!
+It was a small sin on their part to lie in this way, and what God was pleased with was their obedience to Him in refusing to kill the Hebrew boys, which would have been a far greater sin than lying.

 Some lovers have argued that they don’t need to be married to sleep together, and that living together for life unmarried is the same thing as getting married, that marriage is just a piece of paper.
-While this argument may seem to have weight to some people, some men have cheated on their wives and then claimed it didn’t matter or mean anything because their heart wasn’t in it.
-It was just a physical act, but their affection and their heart was with their wife.
+It's the heart that matters, not whether they actually get legally married.

 This argument that our actions don’t matter if our heart isn’t in it has been applied to many different sins.

 The people making this argument that their heart wasn’t in it, so it’s not sin, aren’t people in psychosis.
-They reveal they have a knowledge of right and wrong, because they know some kind of justification or argument for their actions is needed, because what they did was wrong.
+They reveal they have a knowledge of right and wrong, because they know some kind of justification or argument for their actions is needed, and they usually choose one that is commonly known or popular in their era and time period (someone with psychosis might choose something completely left-field and delusional as an explanation).
 Someone in psychosis would argue something like that it wasn’t wrong to cheat on their spouse (and honestly believe it wasn’t wrong), or that they weren’t cheating by having sex with another woman, and that cheating is something else, usually a nonsensical idea.

 This particular argument that it’s not sin for a person to cheat because their heart wasn’t in it, is a very typical argument seen in people who know right from wrong as a way to justify their actions.
 It shows a clear, logical, traceable motive, something you won’t see in people in full psychosis.